Jump to:

 Definition

 Peripheral neuropathies can have a wide variety of etiologies, including but not limited to, metabolic, nutritional, infectious, and autoimmune.
 These causes vary in the severity and duration of symptoms.
 Toxic peripheral neuropathies can be environmental, occupational, recreational, or iatrogenic.
 The prevalence of their cause is influenced by geographical and economic factors.
-For instance, in developed countries, the most common cause of toxic neuropathy is drug toxicity, particularly associated with chemotherapy treatments.
 Toxic neuropathies are primarily characterized as length dependent, symmetric, sensory polyneuropathies with possible motor or autonomic involvement.1

 Etiology

-It can be difficult to show a causal relationship between an agent and a resultant neuropathy.
-Bradford Hill’s criteria for causation is generally required to provide adequate evidence.7 This includes a temporal relationship, some dose response effect, and stabilization or improvement after removal of the agent.
+The etiology of toxic neuropathies encompasses a broad spectrum of agents that can damage peripheral nerves.
+Alcohol-induced neuropathy and chemotherapy-induced peripheral neuropathy (CIPN) are some of the most commonly implicated – while biological toxins, industrial chemicals, and heavy metals are less common but still notable.
+In high-income countries, drug and alcohol induced neuropathy are more common.
+In developing countries, occupational and environmental causes are more prevalent.2 One thing to note is that it can be difficult to show a causal relationship between an agent and a resultant neuropathy.
+Bradford Hill’s criteria for causation is generally required to provide adequate evidence.3 This includes a temporal relationship, some dose response effect, and stabilization or improvement after removal of the agent.

 Classification